Shock waves ease shoulder pain in small trial

 Summary

-This study tested whether adding extracorporeal shock wave therapy (ESWT) to standard physiotherapy improves pain, shoulder function, and sleep in people with shoulder impingement syndrome.
-Thirty adults were split into two groups: one received ESWT plus physiotherapy, the other only physiotherapy.
-Researchers measured pain, range of motion, and sleep quality before and after three weeks of treatment.
+This study tested whether adding shock wave therapy to standard physiotherapy helps people with shoulder impingement syndrome.
+Thirty adults received either shock waves plus physiotherapy or physiotherapy alone for three weeks.
+Researchers measured pain, shoulder function, and sleep quality before and after treatment.

 Disclaimer Read more